EXPLORE HVAR TOWN: CROATIA’S VIBRANT GEM

 Welcome to Hvar, the radiant jewel among Croatia’s island towns.
 Its enduring allure dates back to ancient times, owing to its strategic nautical position.
 With a vibrant history and a wealth of cultural and natural treasures, the town Hvar continues to captivate even the most discerning travelers.

 In recent years, celebrities have been drawn to Hvar’s beauty, eager to explore its charms.
 This town has been celebrated in verse and painted by many artists.
 We strongly recommend including Hvar in your sailing holiday itinerary in Croatia.

-HVAR – TOWN ON THE EPONYMOUS ISLAND
+HVAR TOWN – THE HEART OF HVAR ISLAND

 Town main square and St. Stephen’s Cathedral

 Hvar Town isn’t just a historical treasure; it’s also surrounded by unspoiled bays accessible by car, bike, or foot.
 Nearby islands, like the Pakleni Otoci (Hell Islands), offer some of the region’s most captivating natural beauty.

 Among these islets and rocks, St. Klement Island stands out, boasting beautiful bays like Vinogradišće bay, where you can swim, sunbathe, and dine.
 Venture over the hill through the botanical park to Palmižana bay from where Hvar Town is easily reached by taxi boats operating late into the night.

 FUN IN HVAR TOWN